ablesable/DevopsRecap/Linux/Files/Files.md

 - rm -r (recursive deleting for inside directories)
 - rm -f (forcing to remove), important becasue will not ask to permission to delete something
 - rm -rf / (DEATH SENTENCE)
+- rm -i (asking you if you want to delete every file in a dictionary)

 ## cp
 - cp first_file.extension destination_file.extension (copying content from one file to another)